Coast Guard conducts search and rescue operations post Hurricane Ian landfall

-Coast Guard personnel from the Gulf, Atlantic, and Pacific Strike teams assist residence of Pine Island, Florida, Oct.
-2, 2022.
-The strike forces transferred over 100 people to Florida’s mainland to seek shelter and resources.
-U.S. Coast Guard video by Petty Officer 3rd Class Ian Gray.
+U.S. Coast Guard Chief Petty Officer Chris Taylor and Petty Officer 1st Class Ryan Owen assist a residence of Pine Island, Florida, Oct.
+4, 2022.
+The strike forces transferred people in need to Florida’s mainland to seek shelter and resources.
+U.S. Coast Guard photo by Petty Officer 3rd Class Ian Gray.

 |Date Taken: